apache/couchdb/README.md

 a.
 Go to Fauxton / Cluster Setup, once we have enabled the cluster, the UI shows an “Add Node” interface with the fields admin, and node:
-- POST to /_setup with
+- POST a JSON entity to /_cluster_setup, the entity looks like:
 ```
 {
-    "action": "add_node",
-    "admin": { // should be auto-filled from Fauxton, store plaintext PW in
-               // localStorage until we finish_cluster or timeout.
-      "user": "username",
-      "pass": "password"
-    },
-    "node": {
-      "host": "hostname",
-      ["port": 5984]
+  "action":"add_node",
+  "username":"username",
+  "password":"password",
+  "host":"192.168.1.100",
+  "port": 5984
 }
-  }
 ```

+In the example above, this adds the node with IP address 192.168.1.100 to the cluster.

-b. as in a, but without the Fauxton bits, just POST to /_setup
+b. as in a, but without the Fauxton bits, just POST to /_cluster_setup
 - this request will do this:
  - on the “setup coordination node”:
   - check if we have an Erlang Cookie Secret.
 If not, generate